Castoreno05/TeamProfileGenerator/README.md

 or finish the process by selecting "NO".
 When the process is finalized a HTML file will be created with the

-information of the employees.
-View the file within "sample" folder for a representation of what the results will look
+information of the employees attached to it.
+View the file within "sample" folder for a representation of what the results

-like.
+will look like.

 ---